postyou/contao-wrapper_tags/README.md

 </article>
 ```

-This is an example of a built structure with error.
+This is an example of a structure with error.

 ![Structure with error](docs/backend-error.png?raw=true "Structure with error")